 Aluminum is a versatile metal with lots of other incredible qualities.
 These qualities make it the perfect material for construction projects and home furnishings.
 In its natural form, aluminum looks sleek and modern and it has a silvery surface, but if you want to paint over it to synchronize with other items in the home you need to follow an easy 5 step process.
 If you want to give your aluminum object or surface a fresh coat of paint, here are the five steps to get it right:

-1. Clean Thoroughly and Let It Dry
+1. Clean Thoroughly and Let The Aluminum Dry

-2. Sand the Surface in Two-Stage Process
+2. Sand the Surface in a Two-Stage Process

-3. Apply Self-Etching Primer, Let It Dry and Sand Again
+3. Apply Self-Etching Primer, Let it Dry and Sand Again

 4. Apply the Paint

 This is the last and most important step, so you have to make sure you get it right at this stage and ideally on your first try.
 Make sure you have quality paint for the job.
 You should use either acrylic or latex paint that is manufactured for metals.
 You also need to check to ensure that the paint is going to resist in the outdoors.
 That generally means it’s a quality and durable paint.
 Now simply start applying the paint and depending on the size of the project, you can either spray directly from the aerosol can or you can use a brush.
 Apply thick layers of paint if you want to protect against corrosion and other damage.

 5. Apply Enamel Sealer